 In Canada, when marijuana was legalized, many laws were updated or created.
 Even though there’ve been concerns regarding impaired driving from marijuana, there does not tend to be a massive increase in such charges.
 But, from October 2018 to February 2019, around 75 percent of cannabis-associated driving tickets/charges issued to people in Manitoba were for illegally transporting marijuana; 20 percent were for using marijuana inside a vehicle.
 Anybody who plans on consuming or purchasing marijuana in Manitoba ought to know how those laws work in order to avoid undue fines.

 Most folks do not know those rules, which is the reason why there are so many tickets being given.
-Here, criminal lawyer Winnipeg Matthew Gould explains more so you don’t get a ticket.
+Here, drug DUI lawyer Winnipeg Matthew Gould explains more so you don’t get a ticket.

 Consequences for the transportation of marijuana illegally